Ronny Swiggers

-Ronny Swiggers (born 1961 in Belgium) from Mechelen is one of Belgium's most successful quiz players.
-In November 2013 he became European Quizzing Champion, winning the individual competition at the European Championship in Liverpool, beating compatriot Nico Pattyn and Englishman Jesse Honey.
+Ronny Swiggers (born 1961 in Mechelen, Belgium) is one of Belgium's most successful quiz players.
+In November 2013, he became European Quizzing Champion, winning the individual competition at the European Championship in Liverpool, beating compatriot Nico Pattyn and Englishman Jesse Honey.

-Swiggers came in 2nd place on two occasions in the World Quizzing Championships, being edged by Mark Bytheway in 2008 and by superstar Kevin Ashman in 2009.
+Swiggers won the World Quizzing Championships twice, in 2021 and 2023.
+He also came in 2nd place on two occasions in the World Quizzing Championships, being edged by Mark Bytheway in 2008 and by superstar Kevin Ashman in 2009.